 4. Disney and Chevrolet

-At Walt Disney World’s EPCOT, Disney and Chevrolet have partnered to create Test Track – not just a thrilling ride, but a detailed Chevrolet brand experience.
-In this strategic alliance example, innovators from both brands collaborated to create a one-of-a-kind ride experience that leveraged the competencies of both brands.
+At Walt Disney World’s EPCOT, Disney and Chevrolet teamed up to create Test Track – not just any thrill ride, but an immersive Chevrolet brand experience from start to finish.
+In this alliance, creative minds from both powerhouses collaborated to build something neither could have pulled off alone.

 A screen showing a designed Chevrolet vehicle from the Walt Disney World Test Track ride at EPCOT.